codewars/docs/content/curating/kata.md

 When reviewing a beta kata, users can perform the following steps:

 - **Reading the code and description**.
-- **Running the tests** against a couple of solutions, to verify if test suite gracefully handles some unexpected answers and eventual crashes of the solution, or if assertion messages are clear enough, etc.
+- **Running the tests** against a couple of solutions, to verify if the test suite gracefully handles some unexpected answers and eventual crashes of the solution, or if assertion messages are clear enough, etc.
 - **Reading the comments** to check if there are any remarks from other reviewers and whether they still hold or were addressed appropriately.
 - **Verifying** if the kata holds to [kata authoring guidelines][kata-authoring-guidelines].